Start With What You Already Love

 Understand Undertones

 Every paint color has an undertone -- a subtle secondary hue that becomes apparent once the paint is on the wall.
 A white that looks pure on the swatch card may reveal pink, yellow, green, or blue undertones in different lighting conditions.
-This is why what looked perfect at the paint store can look completely wrong at home.
+The key is to test colors in your actual space.

 Create Flow Between Rooms

 In an open floor plan, colors in adjacent rooms need to work together harmoniously.
 This does not mean every room should be the same color.
 Instead, choose colors from the same family or with complementary undertones.
-A warm greige in the living room can transition beautifully to a soft sage in the kitchen when both share warm undertones.

 When in Doubt, Consult a Professional